leowang2004/hackprinceton2025/README.md

 This repository contains two complementary experiences that turn raw purchase data into actionable financial coaching:

 1. **iMessage Financial Coach** – a conversational assistant that pulls transactions from Snowflake, enriches them with Nessie + Knot data, and answers questions through Snowflake Cortex, OpenAI, and optional Dedalus Labs models.
-Responses are chunked and timed for a native iMessage feel via Photon’s iMessage Kit.
+Responses are chunked and timed for a native iMessage feel via Photon’s iMessage Kit. iMessage Bot hosted on +1 (857) 205-6667.
 2. **WingsPay Web App** – a React/Vite + Express experience that demonstrates a BNPL checkout flow, credit scoring dashboard, and rich merchant storefronts powered by the same data sources.
-Hosted on +1 (857) 205-6667.

 Together they showcase a full-stack “coach + checkout” story: ingest real merchant data, store it in Snowflake, reason over it with LLMs, and surface guidance in both chat and web surfaces.